gateniomer/Fullstack-Learnings/Section 2 - HTML Basics/readme.md

 **The `<span>` tag is much like the `<div>` element, but `<div>` is a block-level element and `<span>` is an inline element.**

-- strong - bold text
-- em - italic text
-- br - line break
-- hr - visible line break
-- del - add strikethrough to text
-- a - link
-  - adding _blank to target open link in a new window
-  - adding / at href will link to another html page in the same folder
-- img - show image
-- ul - unordered list (contains li) (you can change type)
-- ol - ordered list (contains list) (you can change type)
-- table
-  - thead - the head of the table
-    - tr - table row
-      - th - table head(only for the heading)
-  - tbody
-    - tr
-      - td
 ## [HTML Block and Inline Elements](https://www.w3schools.com/html/html_blocks.asp)
 Every HTML element has a default display value, depending on what type of element it is.